forestgrape/coronavirus/monitor_and_control.md

 > In cold areas/times rules need to be tighter, since aerosol transmission is hard to (self-)prevent.
 In warm areas windows should be open all the time and air-conditioning should not be used.
 >
 > Two more points
-> * trying new paths even at the risk of falling but with a parachute ready and using it early.
+> * Trying new paths even at the risk of falling but having a parachute ready and using it early.
 Better walk with the parachute (and being ready for the next journey) than fall cool without.
-For Covid-19 the emergency parachutes are outdoor days: which means stopping all non essential entries to foreign or public indoor settings.
+For Covid-19 the parachutes are outdoor days: being outdoors and avoiding all non essential entries to foreign or public indoor settings.
-> * Missteps should be analyzed, the next antibiotics are to be discovered.
+> * Analyzing missteps can be rewarding, the next antibiotics are to be discovered.

 ## Protection Measures
 The following relies on the assumption that the main transmission of Sars-CoV-2 is [airborne](./transmission.md#recap-airborne-transmission) (either droplet, aerosol or dry form transmission).
 This is not yet confirmed.
-Evidence for dry form transmission is described in [Proposal of a Dry Form Transmission Model](./transmission.md).
+Evidence for aerosol transmission is described in [Spread Analyses](./spread_analyses.md) and the proposed dry form model in [Airborne Transmission Models](./transmission.md).
 Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of droplet transmission.
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.

 ### Support Immune Protection
 Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
 This is hard.
 Even in laboratory settings virus protection is difficult [[Wurtz, Raoult et al](#raoult), [Artika and Ma'roef](#artika)] and  Sars-CoV-1/2 protection is especially difficult.
 There have been several cases of infections in labs with Sars-CoV-1 [Orellana et al](#orellana), [Lim et al](#lim) and recommendations for autopsies of Covid-19 fatalities are very strict [Finegan et al](#finegan).
 Out of labs, once a coronavirus is widespread, complete avoidance is nearly impossible.
 Sars-Cov-2 is widespread.
 The best protection available is a good immune system.
 Vaccines - if once available - just prepare the immune system and do not replace it.
 So the long-term focus should be to support the overall health of humanity.
-In tropical regions where Sars-CoV-2 infects less virulent but there are many more infectious diseases, this should be the main focus.
+In tropical regions where Sars-CoV-2 infects less virulent but there are many more infectious diseases, this should be the main focus (along with open windows and no air-conditioners if there are Covid-19 cases).

 Proposals for good health:
 * providing settings that support good health